La Cérémonie

 La Cérémonie (English: lit.
-The Ceremony also known as A Judgment In Stone) is a 1995 French psychological thriller film by written and directed by Claude Chabrol.
-Starring Isabelle Huppert and Sandrine Bonnaire and adapted from the 1977 novel A Judgement In Stone by Ruth Rendell.
-The story follows Sophie an efficient, but quiet, cold and offbeat maid hired to work on the countryside house of a rich family.
-There, she befriends Jeanne, the local postmistress but soon, that friendship starts taking an increasingly dark turn.
+The Ceremony also known as A Judgment in Stone) is a 1995 French psychological thriller film by written and directed by Claude Chabrol.
+Starring Isabelle Huppert and Sandrine Bonnaire and adapted from the 1977 novel A Judgement in Stone by British writer Ruth Rendell.
+The story follows Sophie (Bonnaire), a maid hired to work for the rich Lelièvre family in the French countryside.
+She befriends Jeanne (Huppert), the local postmistress, but their friendship soon starts taking an increasingly dark turn.

-The film echoes the case of Christine and Lea Papin, two French maids who brutally murdered their employer's wife and daughter in 1933, as well as the 1947 play they inspired, The Maids by Jean Genet.
+The film echoes the true case of Christine and Léa Papin, two French maids who brutally murdered their employer's wife and daughter in 1933, as well as the 1947 play they inspired, The Maids by Jean Genet.